MurphyMc/ggserver/README.md

 Currently, there are two very similar examples.
 Their code is not beautiful or well documented or anything, but they do serve as working examples.

 The first is a terminal-based Tic-Tac-Toe game in Python which uses normal TCP sockets.
 Run it and pass the address of the server on the command line (e.g., `python3 ttt.py foo.example.com`).
+This uses curses for terminal control, so it probably works out of the box on Unix-like systems.
+On Windows, there are reports of it working using windows-curses (`pip install windows-curses`).

 The second is a web-based version of Tic-Tac-Toe.
 It uses websockets, of course, but is fully compatible with the terminal-based version.
 Indeed, they share much of the same code: part of the web version is written in JavaScript, but the rest of it is the same Python version -- run in the browser using Pyodide.
 You can include the server name as part of the URL like http://example.com/ttt.html#example.com.
 If you don't, it'll prompt you.